 Buddies are beneficial for both younger and older students.
 It helps children recognise their own self worth and importance, giving them the opportunity to take on leadership jobs and responsibilities to support their peers.
 They learn to understand the importance of community spirit and team work and how to be effective role models.
 Becoming a buddy enables children to be involved in the life of the school and encourages active citizenship.

 Every year, we run a Buddy Scheme election, where children can choose to enrol as a buddy.
 They are required to fill in an application form for the job, stating why they think they would be suitable.
 The aim of the scheme is to encourage children to be good role models and it plays an important part in creating a safe, friendly, happy and peaceful atmosphere for children across the school.
-They proudly wear special badges and buddy bibs and are designated specific areas for their duty.
+They proudly wear special buddy bibs and are designated specific areas for their duty.